Information for Third-Year Law Student Applicants

 Assisting in the supervisory duties are the Chief Deputy, who is responsible for the day-to-day legal matters of the Office; the Solicitor General, whose primary duties involve supervision of the Office's appellate work and opinion writing; and the Chief of Staff, who oversees the operations of the Office.

 - Civil Law Division: The Civil Law Division defends the State and its employees in federal civil rights actions and tort claims brought in all federal courts, state courts, and the Tennessee Claims Commission.
-The division also handles a wide variety of civil matters representing a number of state departments, boards, and agencies including the Departments of Children’s Services, Human Services, Intellectual and Developmental Disabilities, Labor and Workforce Development, Mental Health and Substance Abuse Services, Tourist Development, Veterans Services, and Military.
+The division also handles a wide variety of civil matters representing a number of state departments, boards, and agencies including the Departments of Children’s Services, Human Services, Intellectual and Developmental Disabilities, Labor and Workforce Development, Mental Health and Substance Abuse Services, Administrative Office of the Courts, Tourist Development, Veterans Homes Board, Veterans Services Affairs, and Tennessee Housing Development Agency .

 Criminal Justice Section